Learn the Fascinating History of the Stanton House Inn

 The Pearson family set a goal for Stanton House Inn over 30 years ago to provide a comfortable and relaxed home-away-from-home environment for their guests in a classic, historic and environmentally-friendly setting.

 Greenwich’s prime location on beautiful Long Island Sound makes it the Gateway to New England.
 The perfect first stop for touring Still Revolutionary Connecticut, Greenwich also offers a convenient alternative for a visit to New York City.
-NYC to Greenwich, CT, is just thirty-five miles away and accessible by train or car.
+NYC to Greenwich, CT, is just thirty-five miles away and accessible by train ride from Grand Central Station or car.
 But there are also an abundance of great things to do in Greenwich itself, as well as the surrounding area.

 Stanton House Inn welcomes you.
 View all our beautiful Greenwich accommodations and book your stay at our romantic bed and breakfast in Connecticut.